SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/clausal-relationships.md

 #### interrogative

 »⟮An interrogative clause⟯« is ⟮＿a clause＿⟯ with ⟮＿the pragmatic effect＿⟯ of ⟮＿a question＿⟯.
-⟮＿Interrogative clauses＿⟯ ⟮are created⟯ using a variety of devices: ⟮＿inflection＿⟯, ⟮word order/syntactic changes⟯, ⟮addition of ＿constituent(s)＿ or ＿lexical unit(s)＿⟯, ⟮＿phonotactic＿ changes⟯ or a combination.
+⟮＿Interrogative clauses＿⟯ ⟮are created⟯ using a variety of devices: ⟮＿inflection＿⟯, ⟮word order/syntactic changes⟯, ⟮addition of ＿constituent(s)＿ or ＿lexemic unit(s)＿⟯, ⟮＿phonotactic＿ changes⟯ or a combination.
 Often, ⟮＿interrogative clauses＿⟯ are indicated ⟮＿graphemically＿⟯ via ⟮special ＿punctuation＿⟯.

 ##### interrogatives

 ⟮Interrogative word⟯ =syn= ⟮interrogative⟯
-»⟮An interrogative⟯« is ⟮＿a lexical unit＿⟯ used ⟮in creating ＿an interrogative clause＿⟯.
+»⟮An interrogative⟯« is ⟮＿a lexemic unit＿⟯ used ⟮in creating ＿an interrogative clause＿⟯.
 »⟮An interrogative particle⟯« is ⟮＿an interrogative＿⟯ that is ⟮＿a particle＿⟯.
 ⟮＿Interrogatives＿⟯ may be instantiated by ⟮different ＿parts of speech＿⟯.